Check Online Application Status 2024-2025How to Apply Online 2024-2025Check Admission Requirements 2024-2025

 Workers in South Africa have been engaging in industrial action since the Cape Town Slave Revolt of 1872, which was the first large-scale strike action in the country.
 The strike was organized by the people of colour and lasted only two days, but it was the first time South Africans of different races had worked together for a common cause.
 The colonial authorities brutally repressed the revolt, and its leaders were exiled and/or imprisoned.
 The first significant industrial action came in 1913 when gold miners in Johannesburg went on strike for better wages and conditions in the mines.
 The strike was eventually repressed by the police.
 Still, it sparked numerous other labour actions, including a nationwide railway strike, a strike by municipal workers, and a general strike by the South African Labour Party and the African National Congress.
 The government responded by jailing the strike leaders, banning the Labour Party, and enacting a law requiring trade unions to register and be licensed.

-See Also Where to Dig for Diamonds in South Africa
+See Also How Much Do IT Earn in South Africa

 Types of Strikes in the Labour Relations Act